Everything you need to know about 'Eternals'

 Disney has said that some of its movies, including Eternals, will be screened in theatres for 45 days before being released on its streaming platform Disney+.

-Before you watch the Marvel Studios’ film, here is all you need to know about Eternals, including what initial reviews say
+Before you watch the Marvel Studios’ film, here’s what you need to know about Eternals, including what initial reviews say

 The plot